-In addition to minor, editorial changes made for clarity, the final ATMP includes the following substantive changes from the draft ATMP made in response to public comments on this or other draft ATMPs,8 or based on further agency review, as follows:
+In addition to minor, editorial changes made for clarity, the final ATMP includes the following substantive changes from the draft ATMP made in response to public comments on this or other draft ATMPs, 10 or based on further agency review, as follows:

-• Section 3.2 Commercial Air Tour Routes and Altitudes
+• Section 3.2 Commercial Air Tour Routes and Altitudes and Section 3.7F Limit on Concurrent Operations

 In response to general comments expressing safety concerns regarding time-of-day restrictions, designated routes, and minimum altitudes included in the draft ATMPs for the four Utah parks included in the Compliance Plan (Arches National Park, Bryce Canyon National Park, Canyonlands National Park, and Natural Bridges National Monument), the agencies requested a second review of the operating conditions the draft ATMP from the FSDO with jurisdiction.
 Specifically, the comments expressed concerns that the designated routes and required minimum altitudes in the draft ATMPs exceeded 10,000 ft.
 MSL and would require the passengers and pilot to be on supplemental oxygen.
-Although the routes included in the draft ATMP for the Park did not require aircraft to fly more than 10,000 ft.
-MSL for a significant period of time meaning that there would not be a requirement for supplemental oxygen for tours over the Park, the FSDO modified and streamlined the designated routes in the draft ATMP to deconflict the airspace while at the same time maintaining the necessary protections for raptors consistent with the Raptor Guidelines that recommend avoidance of raptors by 1/2 mile or 2,600 feet.
-In particular, Redtail Aviation's two routes (red and green) were consolidated to the extent practicable within the ATMP planning area, and a portion of American Aviation's route (blue route) was consolidated with Redtail Aviation's routes.
-Additionally, minor adjustments to minimum MSL altitudes were made as the Raptor Guidelines recommend avoidance of 1/2 mile or approximately 2,600 ft.
-AGL, not the 2,900 ft.
-AGL included in the draft ATMP.
-The minimum MSL altitudes included in the final ATMP still comply with the Raptor Guidelines because they still mean that the air tours will be at least 2,600 ft.
-AGL along the designated routes and for 1/2 mile laterally on either side of the designated routes, referencing the topographic high point within 1/2 mile of the designated routes.
+After another review of the draft ATMP for the Park and in order to maintain the minimum altitudes set for Park resource protection and deconflict the designated routes, while maintaining altitudes below 10,000 ft.
+MSL, the FSDO made some minor adjustments to the routes and to the designated MSL altitudes along some of the route segments.
+A southbound route segment of the S-Southwest Safaris (Yellow) Route was deleted where it conflicted with the MMTVAL (Blue) Route.
+The agencies then found that due to the underlying topography and vertical separation necessary to deconflict the airspace, the remainder of the S-Southwest Safaris (Yellow) Route could not maintain the necessary protections for raptors consistent with the Raptor Guidelines (avoidance of raptors by 1⁄2 mile or 2,600 feet) and also maintain an altitude at or below 10,000 ft.
+MSL.
+Thus, the Yellow Route is not included as an authorized commercial air tour route in the final ATMP.
+The minimum MSL altitudes for the routes included in the ATMP comply with the Raptor Guidelines because air tours will be at least 2,600 ft.
+AGL along the designated routes and for 1/2 mile laterally on either side of the designated routes, referencing the topographic high point within 1⁄2 mile of the designated routes.
 These route and altitude modifications are depicted in the map designated as Figure 2 and included in the ATMP, Appendix A.